Hangu District, Pakistan: Education

 Various public and private schools and colleges exist in district of Hangu.
 Hangu population is near by 0.8 million people and they demand for university in 2013.
-Agriculture University campus was to be built in Hangu City but still the project is in pending while funds transfer to Charsada University during ANP government.
-Recently the government degree college Hangu start BS Hons 4-year program under Kohat University of Science and Technology.
+Agriculture University campus was to be built in Hangu City but still the project is pending while funds transfer to Charsada University during ANP government.
+Recently the government degree college Hangu started a BS Hons 4-year program under Kohat University of Science and Technology.